Uncontested Divorce

 Do we need separate attorneys for an uncontested divorce?

-Technically, no. One attorney can help draft documents for both parties if there’s no conflict of interest.
-However, it's often recommended that each party consult their own attorney to ensure their rights are protected.
+Technically, no. One attorney can help draft documents for both parties if there is no conflict of interest.
+However, it is often recommended that each party consult their own attorney to ensure their rights are protected.

 Can same-sex couples file for an uncontested divorce in Florida?